MATLAB FUNCTIONS

 Description

 quit displays a confirmation dialog box if the confirm upon quitting preference is selected, and if confirmed or if the confirmation preference is not selected, terminates MATLAB after running finish.m, if finish.m exists.
 The workspace is not automatically saved by quit.
 To save the workspace or perform other actions when quitting, create a finish.m file to perform those actions.
 For example, you can display a custom dialog box to confirm quitting using a finish.m file—see the following examples for details.
-If an error occurs while finish.m is running, quit is canceled so that you can correct your finish.m file without losing your workspace.
+If an error occurs while finish.m is running, quit is canceled so that you can correct your finish.m file without losing your workspace.quit cancel is for use in finish.m and cancels quitting.
+It has no effect anywhere else.

 quit force bypasses finish.m and terminates MATLAB.
 Use this to override finish.m, for example, if an errant finish.m will not let you quit.